-For raw meat and poultry products, the percent added ingredients for the descriptive designation is determined by subtracting the fresh (green) weight of the article from the weight of the finished product, (e.g., after injecting or marinating), dividing by the fresh (green) weight, and multiplying by 100.
+For raw meat and poultry products, the percent added ingredients for the descriptive designation is determined by subtracting the fresh (green) weight of the article from the weight of the finished product, (e.g., after being pumped or treated), dividing by the fresh (green) weight, and multiplying by 100.
+"Pumped or treated" refers to any method used to increase the weight of the raw meat or poultry, e.g., tumbling, vacuum tumbling, massaging, marinating, injecting, and dipping.